An olive green home with a terracotta roof, displaying distinctive exterior design elements.

-Tax Benefits Of Real Estate Investing: Top 6 Breaks And Deductions
+Top 6 Tax Benefits Of Real Estate Investing

 Share:

-You know that diversifying your investments is a smart move.
-Plus, you’ve heard that buying rental properties can produce a valuable, recurring cash flow from a mostly passive income.
-But are you aware that it can also make your financial picture rosier come tax time?
+Diversifying your investments can be a smart financial move.
+Some strategies, such as buying rental properties, can produce a valuable, recurring cash flow from a mostly passive income.
+But did you know that investing in real estate can also make your financial profile rosier come tax time?

 1. Use Real Estate Tax Write-Offs

-One of the biggest financial perks of this income stream is the real estate investment tax deductions you’re able to take.
+One of the biggest financial perks of investing in real estate is the tax deductions you’re able to take.
 You get to deduct expenses directly tied to the operation, management and maintenance of the property, such as:

 • Property taxes